Serving Greater Edmonton, Sherwood Park, St. Albert, Edmonton1-855-242-6798

-By the time you first notice bowing or buckling in your foundation walls, it's likely that the problem has been present for a long time.
+By the time you first notice bowing or buckling in your poured concrete foundation walls, it's likely that the problem has been present for a long time.

 Bowing foundations are often caused by a force called hydrostatic pressure.
 Hydrostatic pressure occurs when water presses against your basement walls with more force than the walls can withstand, causing them to move inwards.